Housing associations and heat network regulation

 • Bring existing heat networks up to higher standards.

-The government is planning to consult on these technical standards and metering obligations in early 2025.
-The Chartered Institution of Building Services Engineers (CIBSE) has developed a voluntary Code of Practice (CP1) that sets out minimum technical standards for heat networks.
-DESNZ is also working with CIBSE to update this throughout 2024, to ensure alignment with the new technical standards.
-The aim is to make the next version of CP1 freely available in 2025.
-CP1 (2020) is therefore not an exact representation of the standards heat networks will be required to follow within regulation but it is a very good starting point because CP1 (2020) compliant networks will be well prepared for forthcoming regulatory technical standards.
+In preparation for heat network regulation, non-government organisations have been developing tools to support heat network operators.
+The Chartered Institution of Building Services Engineers (CIBSE) has developed a voluntary Code of Practice (CP1 (2020)) that sets out minimum technical standards for heat networks.
+CP1 (2020) is not an exact representation of the standards heat networks will be required to follow within regulation but it is a very good starting point because CP1 (2020) compliant networks will likely be well prepared for forthcoming regulatory technical standards.

 Another standard for housing associations to be aware of in preparation for regulation is developed by the Building Engineering Services Association (BESA).
 It is a voluntary test standard and testing regime for the Heat Interface Units (HIUs) that transfer heat from the heat network into the homes of consumers.
 It aims to ensure that the HIU market meets the needs of those developing and designing heat networks, which ultimately benefits consumers.